MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configuration-initial.md

 1. From the sub-menu, choose the option to **Configure a compute node**.

-1. When the configuration utility is finished, open port 12805:
+1. When the configuration is finished, open port 12805:
    + On Windows: Add an exception to your firewall to open port 12805.
 And, for additional security, you can also restrict communication for a private network or domain using a profile.

    + On Linux: If using the IPTABLES firewall or equivalent service on Linux, then use the `iptables` command (or the equivalent) to open port 12805.

+1. From the main utility menu, choose the option **Stop and start services** and restart the compute node to define it as a service.

 Your compute node is now configured.
 Repeat these steps for each compute node you want to add.